-Public, shareholder and government scrutiny of companies’ environmental and social footprint is increasing.
-A rapidly changing climate and growing understanding of the economic and societal implications of this, expanding destruction of the Amazon rainforest and the world’s biodiversity, mass comprehension that humanity is at the precipice of ecological collapse, and awareness of extreme inequality worldwide are all contributing to this growing scrutiny.
+Scrutiny of companies’ environmental and social footprint is increasing.
+A rapidly changing climate and understanding of the economic and societal implications of this, heightened destruction of the Amazon rainforest and the planet’s biodiversity, mass comprehension that Earth is at the precipice of ecological collapse and awareness of extreme inequality worldwide are all contributing to this growing scrutiny.
 Companies will increasingly need to protect themselves from environmental and social risks (ESR).

-My cultural and language fluency in Brazil, working knowledge of Spanish, and experience working with communities of indigenous peoples, small farmers, land activists and the rural poor has prepared me to help organizations understand complex issues and adapt to complicated situations on-the-ground.
-I can help companies to reduce risks from supply chain disruptions, and to understand risks that emerge at the intersection of environmental destruction and financial crimes.
+My cultural and language fluency in Brazil, working knowledge of Spanish, and experience cultivating sources among indigenous peoples, small and large farmers, land activists and NGO workers, state and federal politicians and business executives has prepared me to help organizations understand complex issues and adapt to complicated situations on-the-ground.
+I can help companies reduce risks from supply chain disruptions, and to understand risks that emerge at the intersection of agriculture, climate change and financial crimes.

-If you are a company considering investing in an agricultural endeavor or other extractive industry in Latin America, you should get the facts about who you are doing business with, the local communities that your business will affect, and the ecological impacts your investment will have.
-I can help.
+If you are considering investing in an agricultural endeavor or other extractive and land-intensive industry in Latin America, you should get the facts about who you are doing business with, the local communities that your business will affect, and the ecological impacts your investment will have.

 ESR writing examples: